bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 87°
-- Partly Cloudy
+- Cloudy
-- 73% humidity
+- 70% humidity
 - 11 mph wind
-- 66% cloud cover
+- 75% cloud cover
 - 23 AQI 🟩
 - 0.07 inches of rain in the past 24 hours
 - 3.5 inches of rain expected in the next 48 hours